Joseph E. Aoun: Career

-Joseph E. Aoun was born in the Lebanese capital of Beirut.
-He earned a Masters in Oriental Languages and Literature at the Université Saint-Joseph in Beirut in 1975, a Diploma of Advanced Studies in General and Theoretical Linguistics at the University of Paris VIII in 1977, and a PhD in Linguistics at Massachusetts Institute of Technology in 1981.
-He joined the University of Southern California (USC) in 1982 as a Linguistics Professor.
-During his time at USC, he served as president of head and eventually became a Dean.
+Aoun joined the University of Southern California (USC) in 1982 as a faculty member in linguistics.
+During his time at USC, he served as head of the academic Senate and eventually became a Dean.
 His success in fund-raising allowed for the hiring of multiple professors, the creation of named chairs backed by endowments, and the creation of two new sub-departments for the study of Armenian and Korean.